dksifoua/dksifoua/README.md

 ### Hi there 👋

-New grad looking for an entry level full-time position as a Data Scientist | Software Engineer.
+New grad looking for a full-time position as a Data Scientist | Software Engineer.

 - *Education:* M.Sc & M.Ing in Computer Science
 - *Interests:* Natural Language Processing | Quantitative Finance | Reinforcement Learning